 - Transitions exhibition at The Lost Lectures New York with Hyperallergic (April 25, 2014)

 Featuring video works by Chelsea Knight, Rico Gatson, Serkan Özkaya, Zefrey Throwell, and Saya Woolfalk, it ran on a dedicated screen as part of Hyperallergic’s Lost Lectures event in April 2014.

 - Armenian Typography, an evolving collection of graphic design

-A collection of images featuring historic Armenian typography.
+A collection of images and archive featuring historic Armenian typography.
 The project is particularly focused on multilingual graphic design and 19th century typography, which was a golden age for Armenian type design.

 - World’s First Tumblr Art Symposium, including Walking into the Dashboard (March 9, 2013), co-curated with Ben Valentine

 One of the biggest events I’ve even been part of, Walking into the Dashboard featured a two level display of art work by Cloaque, Hyper Geography, Friendster Friday, Thirozumi, and many others.
 It was attended by roughly 500 people and was complemented by a catalogue and a full-day symposium that was livestreamed for viewers around the world.

 - Presents: 3 Months of Mail Art for Hyperallergic HQ at Hyperallergic HQ (June 17, 2011)

 Over the course of months, Presents, which I co-curated with Kate Wadkins, invited mail artists to submit work that would help us discuss the contemporary state of mail art.
 We often featured various mail artists in articles or photo essays.
 The final product of the project was a weeklong exhibition of art we received, and a zine that was published in two unique editions (the first was edited by me and the second by Kate) of 100 copies each.